tbranyen-experimental/githubsearch/README.md

 1. [Follow the instructions](http://nodejs.org/#download) and install NodeJs.
    For Mac users: use [Homebrew](http://mxcl.github.com/homebrew/) and type `brew install node`.
-2. Run `npm install` from the `src` directory of this project to load the dependencies.
+2. Run `npm install` from root directory of the project to load the dependencies.
 3. To run the server: `node server/server.js`
 4. [Visit the app in your browser](http://localhost:9999).